Jerpen80/GameOfLife/README.md

 ### Random start

-If the `--random` flag is provided, the grid is filled randomly with the given density (a float between `0` and `1`) and the simulation starts immediately:
+If the `--random` flag is provided, the grid is filled randomly with the given density (a float between `0` and `1`) and the simulation starts in paused state (press SPACE to start):

 ```bash
 python3 gameoflife.py --random 0.15